delebash/monterey-electron/README.md

 #### Why two `package.json`?
 1. Native npm modules (those written in C, not JavaScript) need to be compiled, and here we have two different compilation targets for them.
 Those used in application need to be compiled against electron runtime, and all `devDependencies` need to be compiled against your locally installed node.js.
 Thanks to having two files this is trivial.
 2. When you package the app for distribution there is no need to add up to size of the app with your `devDependencies`.
 Here those are always not included (because reside outside the `app` directory).

+***

+### Project's folders

+- `app` - code of your application goes here.
+- `config` - place where you can declare environment specific stuff for your app.
+- `build` - in this folder lands built, runnable application.
+- `releases` - ready for distribution installers will land here.
+- `resources` - resources needed for particular operating system.
+- `tasks` - build and development environment scripts.